Soon to graduate in June 2022 from the Ecole Nationale Supérieure d’Architecture de Grenoble, France

 Architecture is a second life for Jodel Bismarc Mekemta.
-Currently working on his graduation project on “how to create links and encounters between people living in a hyper-rural town that is known for its tradition of welcoming refugees.“, we seat with Jodel to discuss his awarded design “YOYO Ecoresort”, which gave him the title of LIV Awards Emerging Architect of the Year.
+Currently working on his graduation project on “how to create links and encounters between people living in a hyper-rural town that is known for its tradition of welcoming refugees“, we seat with Jodel to discuss his awarded design “YOYO Ecoresort”, which gave him the title of LIV Awards Emerging Architect of the Year.

 Could you tell us a little about yourself?
 Where are you from?

 I am originally from Cameroon and graduated in architecture from a regional school called Ecole Africaine des Métiers de l’Architecture et de l’Urbanisme (EAMAU) based in Lomé (Togo).
 After that, I came to France to enrich my knowledge in the field of design, which deals with the question of the habitability of places in this period of transition.

 I am passionate about concepts related to nature and, more precisely, bio-inspiration.
 This love for nature has allowed me to be the winner of several international competitions on skyscrapers, refugee shelters, sea-level projects, healthcare projects, and many others, all published in many international magazines.
 I have also collaborated with different architects on many projects.
 Thus, I can easily combine professional work and studies.

 How did you discover your passion for architecture and decide to study at the Ecole Nationale Supérieure d’Architecture de Grenoble in France?